EmFib/1000_classic_rock_songs/README.md

 Details for the above processes can be found in the notebook.

 When I was finished cleaning (for the time being), the `lyrics` column in the final `data_clean` DataFrame had each artists' lyrics as one long string, ideally free of punctuation, special characters, weird non-sensical text, numeric values, and capital letters.
-I pickled this DataFrame as _data_clean.pkl_ to use for EDA and beyond.
+I pickled this DataFrame as *data_clean.pkl* to use for EDA and beyond.

-I also used scikit-learn's `CountVectorizer` to tokenize the text and remove stopwords.
-I pickled the CountVectorizer object as _dtm.pkl_ to use in future analysis.
+I also used scikit-learn's `CountVectorizer` to tokenize the text and remove stopwords, thereby creating a document-term matrix.
+I pickled this CountVectorizer object as _dtm.pkl_ to use in future analysis.

 &nbsp;
 > _Much of the code for cleaning and processing the data was inspired by or borrowed from the excellent [Natural Language Processing in Python](https://www.youtube.com/watch?v=xvqsFTUsOmc&t=1s&ab_channel=PyOhio) tutorial by Alice Zhao at PyOhio and the materials that came along with it.
 Please check out the [YouTube video](https://www.youtube.com/watch?v=xvqsFTUsOmc&t=1s&ab_channel=PyOhio) to learn more about NLP than you will from most formal education._